Lakeland, Florida Therapists

 Like many other places throughout the country, rates of substance use and abuse are up in Polk County.
 Twenty percent of adults between the ages of 18 and 44 reported drinking alcohol to excess.

 Illicit and prescription drug abuse is also rising.
-Among teenagers, the rate of illicit drug use in a 12-month period was 3.88 percent.
+Among teenagers, the rate of illicit drug use in 12 months was 3.88 percent.
 Among adults aged 18 to 25, the numbers were 8.82 percent.
 Almost 10 percent of adults up to age 25 reported using pain medications for nonmedical use.
 More than 6 percent of teenagers reported the same.

 Chronic disease is a significant factor in the mental health makeup of Polk County.
 Five leading causes of death in the area are chronic diseases.
 These include cancer, heart disease, chronic lower respiratory diseases, stroke, and diabetes.
 Those who suffer from chronic diseases often also experience depression.
 This means that Lakeland has unique challenges in the mental health care field.
 Patients have unique needs in the sphere of mental health as they face crises in physical health.